 - Run Queries: This is the key process.
 This process will run each query that we need in sequential order.

-• Typically, our system will run 10 to 30 queries depending up on the point of sale / e-commerce system.
-A typical query will ask for some number of fields where the update date is < (today - 2 days) to ensure we
+- Typically, our system will run 10 to 30 queries depending on the point of sale (POS) / eCommerce system.

-• Hold query result in memory.
-(This system does not create any files or store any data on disk to ensure security)
+- Hold query result in memory.
+This system does not create any files or store any data on the disk to ensure security.

-• Converts data to XML which is then streamed to Ascent360 via HTTPS (256-SSL or SFTP as noted elsewhere)
+- Convert data to XML and stream to Ascent360 via HTTPS (256-SSL or SFTP as noted).

 Communication Ports: To transfer data via HTTPS, we will need to have Port 443 open.

 Location of the install:

 The Ascent360 Raptor Service can be installed on any windows server that has database access, such as the Siriusware or RTP database.
 Our service will use the SQL reader account to query the database and deliver this data to the Ascent360.
 In small implementations, the Raptor Service may be installed on the same server as the database.
 In larger implementations, the service may be installed on another server or even a dedicated server.

 Timing of Data Transfer:

 - Data Transfer: Typically our clients will choose to send data to Ascent360 once per day.
 The timing of this can be at the clients request, but is typically done at night.
 Data can be transferred as often as every 15 minutes.